 Geomorphological maps are made at various scales to show land units based on their shape, material, processes and genesis (e.g., Klimaszewski, 1982).
 There is no generally accepted legend for geomorphological maps, and there may be a large variation in contents based on the experience of the geomorphologist.
-An Applied Geomorphological Mapping Working Group has been formed as part of the International Association of Geomomorphologists (IAG) to set guidelines for geomorphological mapping and develop a digital atlas of geomorphological maps.
-Detailed geomorphological maps contain a wealth of information, but require extensive field mapping, and are very difficult to convert into digital format (Gustavson et al., 2006).
-Unfortunately, traditional geomorphological mapping seems to have nearly disappeared with the developments of digital techniques, and relatively few publications on hazard and risk still focus on it (Carton et al., 2005; Castellanos and Van Westen, 2007), or replace it by using morphometric information.
+An Applied Geomorphological Mapping Working Group formed the International has been as part of Association of Geomomorphologists (IAG) to set guidelines for geomorphological mapping of geomorphological and develop digital atlas maps.
+Detailed а geomorphological maps contain a wealth of information, but require extensive field mapping, and are very difficult to convert into digital format (Gustavson et al., 2006).
+Unfortunately, traditional geomorphological mapping seems to have nearly disappeared with the developments of digital techniques, and relatively few publications on hazard and risk still focus on it (Carton et al., 2005; Castellanos and Van Westen, 2007), or replace it by usina morphometric information.
 An important new field within geomorphology is the quantitative analysis of the topography, called geomorphometry or digital terrain analysis, which combines elements of the earth sciences, engineering, mathematics, statistics and computer science (Pike, 2000; Drăgut and Blaschke, 2006).
 Part of the work focuses on the segmentation of the topography into land-surface objects or geomorphological land units based on morphometric characteristics at multiple scales (Giles and Franklin, 1998; Miliaresis, 2001), and on the extraction of landform elements (Carrara et al., 1995).
 Digital geomorphological maps are available only for some parts of the world, for example for Germany (GMK, 2010), Austria (Geomorphology.at, 2010) and New Zealand (GNS, 2010).

 Land cover can be considered as a static factor in some hazard studies, although most types of hazard assessments actually focus on the detection of land-cover changes in relation to hazard phenomena.
 Changes in land cover and land use resulting from human activities, such as deforestation, forest logging, road construction, fire, drought and cultivation on steep slopes can have an important impact on hazards.
 An example is the evaluation of the effect of logging and deforestation on landslides (e.g., Furbish and Rice, 1983).
-Land use maps are made on a routine basis from medium resolution satellite imagery such as LANDSAT, SPOT, ASTER, IRS1-D etc. Another source for land-cover data with higher temporal and lower spatial resolution are MODIS (Moderate Resolution Imaging Spectroradiometer) (Friedl et al. 2002), MERIS (Medium Resolution Imaging Spectrometer), NOAA-AVHRR, Global Imager (GLI), and SPOT-Vegetation imagery with varying resolutions (250 m - 1 km) which are used on a routine basis for monitoring the global distribution of land-cover types (e.g. 10-day basis) (Cihlar, 2000).
-Algorithms for bi-temporal change detection (between two images) and temporal-trajectory analysis (between a whole series of images covering a certain period) for land-cover change detection are reviewed by Coppin et al. (2004).
-Seasonal and inter-annual variations in land cover that may be caused by natural disasters, and land-use changes can be detected using high temporal frequency satellite data.
+Land use maps are made on a routine basis from medium resolution satellite imagery such as LANDSAT, SPOT, ASTER, IRS1-D etc. Another source for land-cover data with higher temporal and lower spatial resolution are MODIS (Moderate Resolution Imaging Spectroradiometer) (Friedl et al. 2002), MERIS (Medium Resolution Imaging together with the ASTER sensor, as the sensor is also NASA operated.
+There are actually MODIS sensors on two different satellites, acquiring data at moderate resolution in a remarkable 36 channels.
+The resolution is variable, with some bands at 250 m., some at 500, and others at 1,000 m.
+The coverage of MODIS is 2,230 km, thus very large regions can be monitored daily.
+The data are particularly suited for studies of which information on a regular basis is needed of the atmosphere, the